gerkenv/bash/README.md

 # bash

-Bash functions, aliases and some usefull reminders.
+Bash functions, aliases and some useful reminders.